mjebdev/harbour-seachest/README.md

 # SeaChest
-A simple Dropbox client for Sailfish OS
+A simple Dropbox client for Sailfish OS.

 Version 0.1

-Licensed under GNU GPLv3
+Licensed under GNU GPLv3.

 SeaChest is an unofficial app and is in no way associated with Dropbox, Inc.